 Following the Romans came the Franks, including Clovis I who made Paris his capital and lived in that ancient castle till his death in 511AD.
 Later, his successor Charlemagne would expand the empire east with Aachen (Aix-la-Chapelle) as his capital, and ignore Paris.

-The walls were reinforced, gates constructed, and large halls added, as the palace became the seat of administration.
+As the French monarchs‘ power base, the walls were reinforced, gates constructed, and large halls added, and the palace became the seat of administration.

 3. The Palais de la Cité royal residence was also a government building.